datopia/pixyll/_drafts/hitchhiker.md

-The fractal nature of the tree is not some internal property --- both append-log size and tree branching may can be picked freely on tree creation.
+The fractal nature of the tree is not some internal property --- both append-log size and tree branching may be picked freely on tree creation.

 ## Insertion